 Your asylum declaration must be written in English.
 If you are more comfortable writing in another language, you can write the declaration in your preferred language then have it translated into English.
 This will ensure that your statement is written clearly and completely.

-When submitting your Form I-589, you should also submit the English version of your declaration, the version written in your preferred language, and a signed statement from the translator that he or she translated the document fully and is competent in both languages.
+When submitting your Form I-589, you should also submit the English version of your declaration, the version written in your preferred language, and a signed statement from the translator that they translated the document fully and is competent in both languages.

 While there is no required format for an asylum declaration, it is best to type yours, provide headings for different sections, and write about events in the order that they happened.
 Typing the declaration makes it easier to read, while headings provide a "map" to help the reader understand your story.
 Common headings include: